jordijoangimenez/rt-mbs-examples/README.md

 ## Building

-You can also build them locally using the steps on the `Build it` section.
+You can skip this step if you have downloaded the images.
+If not, you can also build them locally.

 > Note: This method uses the `docker-bake.hcl` file and requires `docker-buildx-plugin`